TristanSalles/EarthSurface/docs/tectonics.rst

 corresponds to the removal of the isostatic and post-glacial rebound contributions to  topography (*i.e.* due to tectonic crustal deformation, glacial isostatic adjustment, erosion, or sediment loading).

-This missmatch with observations is induced by vertical forces arising from buoyancy-induced flow within the Earth's mantle and is named **dynamic topography**.
+This mismatch with observations is induced by vertical forces arising from buoyancy-induced flow within the Earth's mantle and is named **dynamic topography**.
 While this process was first recognised decades ago, the full extent to which dynamic topography affects landscape evolution and interacts with the Earth climate system as a whole (e.g. ice sheets and oceans) has only recently been explored.

 .. figure:: images/dt1.png
    :width: 95 %